Comparison of the AK-47 and M16: AK-47

 In 1959, the sheet metal stamping process was perfected, simplifying production and reducing the weight of the rifle from 3.87 kg to 2.93 kg without a magazine.
 Most of the AK-type rifles in use today are of this lighter stamped-steel AKM variety.
 Over time, AK production has been simplified through the use of rivets, spot welding, and by further reducing the number of machined parts.

-Current model AKs are made using modern manufacturing processes and have many parts produced by investment casting.
-This method gives a detailed and accurate product with excellent metallurgical properties.
-They come in 7.62×39mm (AK-103), 5.45×39mm (AK-74M) and 5.56×45mm (AK-101), with cold hammer forged barrels.
-They are also made with the use of synthetic/plastic furniture, such as folding stocks, handguards, and pistol grips.
+Current model AKs are made using modern manufacturing processes and have many parts produced by investment casting. they're chambered in 7.62×39mm (AK-103), 5.45×39mm (AK-74M) and 5.56×45mm (AK-101), with cold hammer forged barrels. many incorporate synthetic/plastic furniture, such as folding stocks, handguards, and pistol grips.

 At peak production, Kalashnikov Concern (formerly Izhmash) can produce around 95 units per hour (about 832,000 units per year).
 Because of its stamped-steel design, it is not possible to manufacture the AK-47 series efficiently in small plants, due to the large amount of metal stamping equipment needed for mass production.
 However, the milled-steel AK-47 has spawned a cottage industry of sorts and has been copied and manufactured (one gun at a time) in small shops around the world.

 As of 2014, Kalashnikov Concern sells the AK-103 at a government price of $150 to $160 (USD) per unit.
 There are places around the world where an AK-47 type rifle can be purchased on the Black Market "for as little as $6, or traded for a chicken or a sack of grain."
 Approximately 100 million AK-47-type rifles have been made worldwide.